Submitted by on

 Oversight and accreditation of Certified Third-Party Assessment Organizations (C3PAOs)

-Accredit C3PAOs and conduct meticulous evaluations of these organizations to ensure their compliance with the stringent requirements of the CMMC framework.
+The Cyber AB accredits C3PAOs and conducts meticulous evaluations of those organizations to ensure their compliance with the stringent requirements of the CMMC framework.

 Policy development and guidance

-Develop policies and guidance related to the CMMC program, including updating the CMMC framework as necessary to align with emerging cybersecurity threats and best practices.
+The Cyber AB develops policies and guidance related to the CMMC program, including updating the CMMC framework to align with emerging cybersecurity threats and best practices.

 Stakeholder engagement and communication